colinhartigan/colinhartigan/README.md

 </span>

 ## hi there
 I'm Colin, a high school student from Maryland.
+I have a passion for engineering and enjoy pursuing challenging programming problems.

 I mostly write my programs in Python, but I'm also familiar with C, C++, Java, JavaScript, and Luau.

 ## what do i do?
 I have a fascination in reverse-engineering APIs, implementing new features to a product using existing resources, and researching technology in general.